 Tactical Sales Plan

-A sales action plan makes for great literature to present corporate executives, board members, investors or other company stakeholders.
+A sales action plan template makes for great literature to present corporate executives, board members, investors or other company stakeholders.
 It’s written in a way that helps them understand the company’s forecast for the future, but it’s not necessarily presented in a way that helps your sales reps understand how to take action.
-Creating a tactical sales plan for your sales reps is a great way to give them all the practical strategies they need in an instructional format, without any information irrelevant to them.
+Creating a tactical sales plan for your sales reps is a great way to give them a sample of all the practical strategies they need in an instructional format, without irrelevant information.

 Contingency Sales Plan

-No matter how great your sales plan, every plan needs a plan B. A contingency sales plan defines completely different ways to generate sales outside of any tactics or strategies mentioned in the original sales plan.
+No matter how great your daily sales plan, you still need a plan B. A contingency sales plan defines completely different ways to generate sales outside of any tactics or strategies mentioned in the original document.
 You might consider writing down action steps your staff should take in the event of a natural disaster, internet outage or a cyberattack.
 These plans might include, for example, steps for retrieving lost data, alternate ways to communicate and written policies regarding legal liability.

 Elements of a Sales Plan

 A comprehensive sales plan acts as a resource for all parties invested in your business’s sales outcomes, from your sales agents to your financial investors.
-Here are the elements you should include when crafting a sales plan so that you cover all bases.
+When thinking how to write a sales plan, here are the elements you should include:

 Mission Statement and Sales Goals